-This all sounds fine in theory, but how can you actually do it, if you’re not an IT firm capable of creating your own custom software solutions?
+This all sounds fine in theory.
+How can you actually do it, if you’re not an IT firm capable of creating your own custom software solutions?
 Luckily enough, the field of virtual reality for the workplace isn’t a remote, speculative idea anymore.
 In the past few years, plenty of third-party services have developed VR solutions specially tailored for enhancing workplace functionality.

 6 Companies That Are Offering VR Solutions for the Workplace

-This company is selling VR solutions to common workplace issues or tasks, with a variety of different applications in the training of employees.
-There are different apps available for the different types of training and learning covered (including medical, firefighting, disaster intervention, workplace safety etc.).
+This company is selling VR solutions to common workplace issues or tasks.
+A variety of different applications is also focused on training of employees.
+There are different apps available for the different types of training and learning covered.
+This including medical, firefighting, disaster intervention, workplace safety, etc..

 This company offers VR solutions for HR tasks (recruiting, employee assessments and more).

-A company selling VR software meant to help automotive companies test and calibrate their products better, ZeroLight is one of the best trending niche services.
+A company selling VR software meant to help automotive companies test and calibrate their products better.
+ZeroLight is (was) one of the best trending niche services.

-This is a company that offers a wide range of VR solutions for making business processes and the workplace more effective, from cost optimization to employee training and even some defense industry apps.
+This is a company that offers a wide range of VR solutions.
+It’s used for making business processes and the workplace more effective.

-This company offers VR training learning modules for the workplace, viewable not only on various VR headsets but also on regular browsers as well.
+This company offers VR training learning modules for the workplace.
+They are viewable not only on various VR headsets but also on regular browsers as well.

 Viar360 is the most intuitive authoring and publishing platform that reduces the time, effort and knowledge required to create highly engaging interactive virtual reality experiences from 360° videos and photos.
 It’s a great tool to create training simulators.